moebiusmania/mmtype-ghost/README.md

     gulp build

 recompiles all the files like the default task and copy the fonts folder from the Fontawesome package inside the assets folder, this is good if you need to re-deploy the theme to a server after development changes.

+I strongly suggests this content file if you need to the development on any Ghost Theme.

 ### Credits
 Theme designed and developed by [Salvatore Laisa](http://www.salvatorelaisa.me/) (aka [Moebiusmania](https://github.com/moebiusmania/)).